malleoz/TASToolKitEditor/README.md

 ![image](https://user-images.githubusercontent.com/16770560/162370209-30066f00-5f80-4dfc-9055-110dd92bc101.png)

 ## TODO
-- FileSystemWatcher to detect file changes, rather than a hash
-- Ghost AND Player DataGridViews
-- Handle File>Open operation when a file is already opened in the program
 - SaveToFile can fail if file is in use by other program.
 Determine what to do here.
 Should we warn user and just keep attempting to save on each input change?
 - Left-click and drag for mass toggle
 - Right-click and drag for mass write (starting cell value is written to all cells dragged over)